hms-networks/hottest/README.md

 Running with the jenkins CLI
 ----------------------------

-You can pipe the output of the commands above to the jenkins cli like this.
+You can pipe the output of the commands above to the Jenkins cli like this.
 For brevity we assume that they are stored in the file named "xmlfile":

 > export JENKLINS_CLI="java -jar jenkins-cli.jar -s <jenkins_url> -auth <your user>:<your token>"